chenken12/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Each user have there own list of url and see the amount of time people or themself use the link
+Each user have there own list of url and see the amount of time people or themself use the link.

 ## Final Product